Antioxidants Defend Against Premature Aging

 The best way to counteract the effects of aging is by using a skincare product that contains antioxidants.
 These essential molecules absorb quickly into the skin.
-They begin to protect skin cells from the havoc that free radicals can cause.
-They also hunt down and neutralize those free radicals, allowing them to be removed from the skin.
+As a result, they begin to protect skin cells from the havoc that free radicals can cause.
+Additionally, they hunt and neutralize those free radicals, allowing them to be removed from the skin.

 Potent antioxidants are great for improving the appearance of aging skin and enhancing the vibrancy of the complexion.
 The enzymes are a catalyst that encourages our cells to work more efficiently.
-Antioxidants protect the skin from premature aging.
-They give your skin the chance to undo the photodamage that begins to appear.
+As a result, antioxidants protect the skin from premature aging.
+In addition, they give your skin a chance to undo the photodamage that begins to appear.

 Our bodies need to have antioxidants replenished continuously.
 If not, free radicals can get the upper hand, and oxidation can occur.
 For example, oxidation happens to apples that are exposed to air.

-Today, we live in an age where environmental pollution bombards us.
-From chemicals in the air to everyday items we touch which contain BPA.
-The grass we walk on is lined with fertilizer; our skin is continuously exposed to smog and smoke, while chemicals pollute our grass.
+Today, we live in an age where environmental pollution bombards us, from chemicals in the air to everyday items we touch containing BPA.
+As a result, our skin is continuously exposed to smog and smoke, while chemicals pollute our grass.

-Some chemicals we are exposed to daily are enormous and continue growing daily.
-This abundance of chemicals we come into contact with has led to early aging.
+We are exposed to harmful chemicals that continue to grow.
+This abundance of chemicals we come into contact with has contributed to early aging.
 The inflammation we are unable to see what occurs in our bodies shows on the outside as premature wrinkles.

 Below are some examples of where you can get antioxidants naturally.
 Loading up on these substances can help your body win the battle over oxidative stress.
 If you cannot have a diet rich in natural sources of green leafy vegetables and fruit, take a vitamin supplement to help curb the effects of free radicals.